-We appreciate the respondent pointing out that there has been a change of Policy on 28 November 2014, as indeed other reviewers have done.
-We will amend the Plan within this area.
-As discussed by the boundary satisfying the first two bullets.
+We appreciate the respondent pointing out that there has been a change of Policy on 28 November 2014, as indeed other reviewers boundary satisfying the first two bullets.
 In relation to the final bullet the entire field was considered and discounted as a development site in the 2009 SHLAA.
 The following provides an overview of the concerns that the Council raised in relation to the site and how the undetermined appeal scheme addresses these matters.

-It wasoo large if developed in totality.
-The appeal proposals provide only partial development of the field.

-Would be contrary to the existing settlement pattern.
-It is the Commissioners' view that the proposals positively reinforce the settlement pattern of the village.

-There is only limited capacity that can be achieved from Forge Bank.
+- It was too large if developed in totality.
+The appeal proposals provide only partial development of the field. - Would be contrary to the existing settlement pattern.
+It is the Commissioners' view that the proposals positively reinforce the settlement pattern of the village. - There is only limited capacity that can be achieved from Forge Bank.
 The appeal proposals demonstrate that access can be achieved and highways impacts are acceptable.
-This position has been reinforced by the Transport Manager at Herefordshire District Council who raised no objection to the access and highways impacts as part of the application submission
+This position has been reinforced by the Transport Manager at Herefordshire District Council who raised no objection to the access and highways impacts as part of the application submission.